asynchroza/brightstudy-standalone/README.md

 ### Portal Initialization

-During the initial deployment, clients will receive an admin account.
+During the initial deployment, clients will receive a super admin account.
 This account should be used for the first login into the portal.
-The login process for the initial login is handled through the `/initialLogin` endpoint.
+The login process for the initial login is handled through the `/login` endpoint.
 Upon successful login, the user will be directed to the administration panel.

 The admin account is responsible for creating new admin accounts that will be used by the university's admins.

-For all subsequent logins, users should use the `/login` endpoint.
+For all subsequent logins, users may use the same `/login` endpoint but will be redirected to the `home` page instead.

-### SSL
+## SSL

 Self-signed certificates to be found in `/certs`.
-Password is `misho1234`.
 You need to install them to be able to make requests towards the client & API servers.
+Password: `misho1234`